jawahar1609/AG-ResNet-For-Bone-Marrow-Cell-Classification/README.md

 Attention Mechanisms, specifically Channel Attention Module (CAM) and Position Attention Module (PAM).
-In order to concentrate on informative features, our method takes advantage of the classification problem’s hierarchical structure and incorporates channel- and space-wise mechanisms for attention.
+In order to concentrate on informative features, our method takes advantage of the classification problem’s hierarchical structure and incorporates channel- and space-wise mechanisms for attention.
 On the dataset for classifying bone marrow cells, we ran experiments and got an accuracy of 97.13%.
 The findings show the value of our suggested model for accurate and effective bone marrow